luciancibu/aws-monitoring/ReadMe.md

 OVERVIEW
 --------
-This project provisions and deploys a complete AWS-based monitoring stack using Terraform and Ansible.
+This project provisions and deploys a complete AWS-based monitoring and observability stack using Terraform and Ansible.

-Metrics are collected via Prometheus exporters and application endpoints, then scraped or received by Prometheus.
-Logs are collected by Grafana Alloy and stored in Loki.
-Grafana is used as the single visualization layer.
+Metrics and logs are collected through a combination of Prometheus exporters, application endpoints, and Grafana Alloy pipelines.
+Prometheus receives metrics via scraping and push-based integrations, while logs are collected and shipped to Loki by Grafana Alloy.
+Grafana acts as the unified visualization and alerting layer.

 ##  Application & Monitoring Flow